Free Mikogo Account

 What is Audio Conferencing?

 An audio conference, or teleconference, is simply when a meeting between several parties is held over the telephone instead of in person.
 The party instigating the audio-conference is known as the calling party and those joining the call are known as the participants.
 Depending on the meeting’s objective, these conferences are set up so that the calling party is either just a passive listener or can join in on the conversation.
-A simple form of audio conferencing is three-way calling, where there are just three parties involved, and this is generally a form of small business software used mainly by smaller companies and private individuals.
+A simple form of audio conferencing is three-way calling, where there are just three parties involved, and this is generally a form of small business software used mainly by smaller companies.

 Your Audio Conferencing Options